0x534b/0x534b/TEMPLATE.md

+### Hey
+I'm Kevin, I like programming and competing in Capture The Flag competitions (read: hacking).
+When I have the time, I upload writeups here for some of the more interesting challenges I solve, so feel free to check those out.

+### Summary
 Joined Github **{{ ACCOUNT_AGE }}** years ago.

 Since then I pushed **{{ COMMITS }}** commits and contributed to **{{ REPOSITORIES }}** personal projects and **{{ REPOSITORIES_CONTRIBUTED_TO }}** public repositories.